 Although not on the original album, ”Paperback Writer” and “Rain” gave us a preview of the progressive electric sound that was going to be on Revolver in August of 1966.
 Here we get a fresh remix of “Paperback Writer”, and the first remix of “Rain”.
 They sound the best they ever have.
 The extra session tracks include the instrumental backing of “Rain” at the original speed it was played by The Beatles.
 It sounds like it’s been sped up, and Ringo’s drumming is even more impressive when you know how fast he really played it.
 The instrumental was slowed down for the effect they wanted on the song, and that’s the music bed John sang to for the completed track.

 Besides the versions of “Rain”, the other outtakes are interesting in how the songs progressed to the finished versions.
 “Yellow Submarine” started completely different, with John singing… “In the place where I was born, no one cared, no one cared.”
 Of course it eventually became a children’s singalong song.

 The unnumbered second version of “Got To Get You Into My Life” is an enjoyable take, just The Beatles, using a fuzz guitar in place of the horns.
 Take 5 of “And Your Bird Can Sing” is a little more straightforward, and sounds similar to The Byrds.
 Very few of the outtakes will be versions that will be played often, but they help us understand The Beatles’ recording process.

-The box set also includes the original mono version of Revolver, and although fans of mono will love it, most people prefer to listen to music in stereo.
+The box set also includes the original mono mix of Revolver.
+Although fans of mono will love it, most people prefer to listen to music in stereo.

 Revolver and Rubber Soul are the two Beatles albums that were most in need of remixing, with Rubber Soul expected in 2023.